subosito/sixpack-go/README.md

 ## What is Sixpack?

-Sixpack is a language-agnostic ab testing framework.
-It makes it easy to run A/B tests across multiple web services written in different languages.
-Go to http://sixpack.seatgeek.com/ for more details.
+[Sixpack](http://sixpack.seatgeek.com/) is a language-agnostic AB testing framework.
+It makes easy to run A/B tests across multiple web services written in different languages.